-But a soon-to-launch program at Six Senses resorts, their new Holistic Anti-Aging clinics, will be the first to tackle these exact issues head-on and firmly put the “brain” back into the beauty equation (and brain transformation as a key path to true beauty). it’s a real first, and is designed to be a far more woman-empowering approach to beauty.
-The program marries advanced topical beauty with “inner” beauty approaches like nutrition, hydration and sleep – as well as “solving” for the connection between beauty, the skin and the brain.
+A soon-to-launch program at Six Senses resorts, their new Holistic Anti-Aging clinics, will be the first to tackle these exact issues head-on and firmly put the “brain” back into the beauty equation (and brain transformation as a key path to true beauty).
+It’s a real first, and is designed to be a far more woman-empowering approach.
+The program marries advanced topical beauty with “inner” beauty approaches like nutrition, hydration and sleep – as well as investigating the connection between beauty, the skin and the brain.
 They’ve engaged neuroscientist Dr. Claudia Aguirre (along with other beauty-and-brain experts) to make this happen.

 The program has three phases (cleanse+restore+ nourish), and each phase includes approaches that tackle topical beauty, “inside” beauty, and brain beauty.
 The “brain beauty” program involves everything from a (Day 1) “brain purge” where guests write down what they don’t like about their looks and then engage in a private ritual where they destroy the pieces of paper, while working to identify what they do like about themselves.
 On the second “clean slate” day, the guest identifies what habits they want to shed and those they want to add and then works with a coach to set a plan.
 In the second phase clients write in a gratitude journal morning and night; in the third phase they practice LKM (Loving Kindness Meditation) – with meditation and education on the skin-brain connection heavy throughout.
 The program launches at Six Senses Kaplankaya in Turkey in May, and will then roll out to Six Senses properties in Cambodia, Ibiza, Marbella, New York City, Portugal…and more.